 It is good to experiment with forms.
 Even a small change can make a big difference in your conversion rate.
 Deleting a field, correcting descriptions, resigning from requiring providing phone number can make the on-line store earn more.

 Forms are the issue that every online store owner encounters.
-Well-designed forms improve the user experience, while poor forms discourage from making purchases.
+By using the best UX practices, properly designed forms improve the user experience.
 It is good to observe its operation and introduce changes to improve the conversion rate.
 There is always something that can improve the performance of the form on your website.